dividedbyzeroco/warp-server/readme.md

         // Check if Object has just been recently destroyed if(request.isDestroyed)
             return; // Apply some logic here

+        // Check the client SDK performing the request (e.g. REST, Android, iOS,) var client = request.client;

+        // Check the SDK version of the client request var sdkVersion = request.sdkVersion;

+        // Check the version of the app that made the request var appVersion = request.appVersion;

         // request.keys is a map that contains the modified keys of the object request.keys.set('{KEY1}', '{VALUE1}');